I am a London-based marketing consultant, business coach, author and blogger. I enjoy writing about health-related topics.

 What's the Regimen for the Diet?

-For the Master Cleanse Diet, there are three parts: the ease-in, the lemonade cleanse, and the ease-out.
+There are three parts of the Master Cleanse Diet: the ease-in, the lemonade cleanse, and the ease-out.

 For the ease-in, allow yourself four days, as outlined in the table below.